18 OCTOBER: Praying the Rosary for peace

 How can people join in the campaign?

-Quite simply: we are inviting teachers, priests, kindergarten teachers and parents to pray the rosary together with children on 18 October for peace and unity in the world.
-ACN has instructional materials on the prayers of the rosary, posters and a letter of invitation for children and adults.
+Quite simply: we are inviting teachers, priests, nursery teachers and parents to pray the rosary together with children on 18 October for peace and unity in the world.
+ACN has instructional materials on the prayers of the Rosary, posters and a letter of invitation for children and adults.

 Why the 18th of October?

-Why has AID TO THE CHURCH IN NEED gotten involved in this prayer campaign?
+Why has AID TO THE CHURCH IN NEED become involved in this prayer campaign?

 Do you receive reports from the world church on how many children take part?

 I believe that it is actually the other way around: children are far more open to the rosary than a lot of adults.
-When the rosary is prayed correctly and under proper guidance, it reveals a view of the Virgin Mary, one that grows more intimate the longer you pray the rosary.
-And this intimate view of Our Lady is something that we can learn from the children!
+When the Rosary is prayed correctly and under proper guidance, offers us a glimpse of the Virgin Mary, and a relationship with her that grows more intimate the longer you pray the Rosary.
+This intimate view of Our Lady is something that we can learn from children!